Shadow Health Heent Answer Key

 4. Communication and Patient Education:

-Effective communication is paramount.
+Effective communication is critical.
 Consistently explain procedures to the patient, answer questions thoroughly, and show empathy.
 Once you've reached a tentative diagnosis (or a plan for further investigation), clearly explain your findings and recommendations to the patient, ensuring they understand the next steps and are comfortable with the treatment plan.

 Sample Shadow Health HEENT Exam Scenarios and Answers